 Eesvan has a long-standing interest in civil liberties and human rights, having lectured, researched, and volunteered in the field.

-Prior to joining Chambers, Eesvan assisted counsel for the detainee in Zaoui v Attorney General [2005] 1 NZLR 666; [2006] 1 NZLR 289 (SC), New Zealand’s first case of detention on the grounds of national security.
+As a law student, Eesvan assisted counsel for the detainee in Zaoui v Attorney General [2005] 1 NZLR 666; [2006] 1 NZLR 289 (SC), New Zealand’s first case of detention on the grounds of national security.

 Eesvan co-founded student pro bono programmes at the two universities in which he studied.
 In 2005, he co-founded The Equal Justice Project, the first such programme at the University of Auckland.
 In 2009, he co-founded Oxford Legal Assistance, the first undergraduate pro bono law clinic at the University of Oxford.